Skip to main content

 1. Open a graph.

-2. Right click and Create a new grab node (Steps → Grab).
+2. Right click and Create a new Snap on Zone node (Steps → Snap on Zone).

 4. In the Snapzone field add the Snapzone we made earlier.